 Fast Facts

-• Costa Rica’s dry season lasts from December-April
+- Costa Rica's dry season lasts from December to April

-• The rainy (or "green") season lasts from May-November
+- The rainy (or "green") season lasts from May to November

-For this exact reason, the most popular time to visit is in the winter.
+For this exact reason, the most popular time to visit is in the winter between December and April.
 A few considerations should be noted: first, Costa Rica's 12-hour days provide ample opportunity for the sun to shine through even when it's rainy.
 And, second, even the heat is tropical so high temperatures, heavy humidity, and intermittent cloudbursts are to be expected at any time of the year.

 Planning a trip to Costa Rica?
-Whether you are traveling during the rainy season or dry season, the December holidays, or an annual festival, our local experts can help you craft the perfect trip for the season with their local expertise.
+Whether you're traveling during the rainy season or dry season, the December holidays, or an annual festival, our local experts can help you craft the perfect trip for the season with their local expertise.
 Get in touch now

 Dry Season Activities